This tutorial shows you how to work with the Edit PDFs features in Acrobat X. See what the all-new Acrobat DC can do for you.

 Download a free trial of the new Acrobat.

-This video explains how to run the pre-built Actions and create new Actions using the Actions Wizard in Acrobat X.
+In this tutorial, learn how to run the prebuilt Actions and create new Actions using the Action Wizard in Acrobat X Pro or Suite.

 Lori DeFurio October 14, 2010